Ray-Based Simulation of Scattering from Discretized Curved Bodies for Vehicular and ISAC Applications: Introduction

-Reference RT tools, such as the open-source, parallelizable framework Sionna-RT \cite{hoydis2023sionna}, naturally support faceted geometries, but not NURBS.
+Ray Tracing (RT), in the form of forward-ray-tracing or \emph{Shooting and Bouncing Rays} (SBR), has been applied to the accurate calculation of the RCS of electrically large and complex aircraft bodies since the latter decades of the past century.
+In this hybrid approach, SBR tracks ray trajectories and multiple reflections on the aircraft surface, while PO integration of the induced surface currents yields an accurate computation of the backscattered field and thus the RCS \cite{18706, weinmann2006ray}, and references therein.
+This SBR+PO approach, however, is limited to the illuminated region and is not suitable to predict the scattered field in the shadow region of the obstacle.
+Furthermore, the need to cascade PO after RT negates the computational advantages of RT.

+Motivated by the need for scalable simulation of a broader range of cases and distances, ray-tracing has subsequently become a standard tool for wireless channel modeling in urban, indoor, and vehicular environments, where high accuracy is not required \cite{7152831}.
+However, very few investigations have applied pure ray-based techniques to the multistatic solution of near-field reflectivity problems encountered in vehicular applications \cite{4685913, sadovaya2020ray, gou2024improved}.
+This is due in part to the difficulty in treating diffraction in discrete surface representations using small facets and edges, as explained below.

+While curved surfaces can be treated directly using parametric representations such as Non-Uniform Rational B-Splines (NURBS) \cite{67702}, and several studies have investigated ray-tracing over smooth parametric surfaces \cite{domingo1995computation, 6512614, sefi2003pay}, these approaches are computationally demanding and are not commonly supported by practical RT frameworks.
+Consequently, reference RT tools, such as the open-source, parallelizable framework Sionna-RT \cite{hoydis2023sionna} and other tools \cite{eertmans2025fast}, naturally support faceted geometries.
 At the same time, with the progress in parallel computation, the simulation of scattering from discretized curved bodies using ray-based approaches is becoming relatively more attractive.
 The above-mentioned considerations led us to the choice of addressing planar-facet discretization of curved surfaces in the present work.

-The application of ray-based techniques to compute electromagnetic scattering and reflectivity from complex objects has been extensively studied in the literature.
-For instance, shooting-and-bouncing-ray (SBR) methods combined with PO have been applied to meshed geometries such as aircraft models \cite{weinmann2006ray}.
-In addition, ray-tracing on faceted meshes using the UTD has been investigated for radar target scattering \cite{newman2002overview}.
-However, very few investigations have applied ray-based techniques to the multistatic solution of near-field reflectivity problems encountered in vehicular applications \cite{4685913}.
+When curved objects are represented by planar facets, accurate modeling of diffraction becomes increasingly important.
+The Uniform Theory of Diffraction (UTD) provides an efficient framework for this purpose and remains the standard diffraction model in high-frequency ray-based simulations \cite{kouyoumjian1974uniform}.